Zen to Go Logo

 • Petrissage (kneading): Deeper pressure movements that help release knots and tension.

-This massage is perfect for professionals with busy schedules who need to disconnect, people suffering from muscle tension due to poor posture, or anyone who simply wants a moment of self-care to recharge.
+This massage is perfect for professionals with busy schedules who need to disconnect, people who suffer from muscle tension due to poor posture, or anyone who simply wants a moment of self-care to recharge.
 Based on what we have seen with our clients at Zen to Go, a regular Swedish massage significantly improves sleep quality and reduces anxiety levels.

 To quickly visualize its main characteristics, we have prepared this summary.